 Who may claim these tax credits?
 These credits are available only to individuals who file Arizona state income taxes.

 How does the tax credit reduce my state income tax liability?
-The credits may only be used to the extent they reduce a tax liability to zero.
+The tuition tax credits may only be used to the extent in which it reduces a tax liability to zero.
 Any unused amounts may be carried forward for not more than five consecutive taxable years.